What is open source?

 Commercialization and licensing

 All this isn’t to say that commercialization and open source software can’t be friends, though — far from it.
 Commercial open source software (COSS) companies are abundant, and usually are a single company that monetizes an open source project through selling additional services or add-ons such as analytics or security that will appeal to bigger businesses.
-Often, but by no means always, these types of businesses are also the open source project’s chief developers — that is, they are in charge of maintaining the project and committing code changes to the main code base.
+Often, but by no means always, these types of businesses are also the open source project’s chief developers — that is, they are in charge of maintaining the project and committing code changes to the main codebase.

 This is where it’s worth paying attention to the various licensing arrangements that different open source software projects employ.
 “While very permissive licenses are common, the ecosystem is made up of many different types of licenses,” Facebook’s head of open source Kathy Kam told VentureBeat.
 “It’s important to understand what stipulations come along with different pieces of software.
 For example, a license may restrict the commercial uses, preventing you from using that software to offer a particular service.
 Or it may require that derivative products are also open sourced.
 It’s important to read the fine print, especially as it may relate to what your business can or cannot do.”